 Grants for US Scholars

-US citizens with a Ph.D. in Arctic Biology, Arctic Geology, Arctic Geophysics , Arctic Technology, or a closely related field focusing on polar and High North issues, and 5-10 years of experience, are eligible to apply for an Arctic Chair grant.
-The Arctic Chair for US scholars is a seven month grant to do research and lecture at at the University Centre in Svalbard (UNIS) or, in close collaboration with UNIS, at one of the four Norwegian universities that jointly govern UNIS (universities in Oslo, Bergen, Trondheim and Tromsø.
+US citizens with a Ph.D. in Biology, Geology, Chemistry, Engineering, or a closely related field with a focus on polar and High North issues, and 5-10 years of experience, are eligible to apply for an Arctic Chair grant.
+This is a three-four month grant to do research and lecture at a Norwegian institution of higher education or research.
 One award is given to a U.S. scholar each year.

 US citizens with a Ph.D. in relevant fields are invited to carry out advanced studies in the realm of international affairs at the Nobel Institute.
 This Advanced International Studies grant will have a different focus from year to year in accordance with the annual topic for the Nobel Institute's Visiting Fellows Program.
 The topic for 2017 will be “Disarmament and Armament Dynamics in the Present World.”
 Applications with both specific and general approaches to the topic are welcome.